English

 Additional information of use to students/parents during study

 The GCSE English Literature examinations will now be sat by all students in the Summer term of Year 10.
 All assessments are closed book: any stimulus materials required will be provided as part of the assessment.
 We would highly recommend that students purchase copies of the key texts so they can re-read and annotate to aid revision.
 Copies can be purchased at reasonable cost online or from the English Department for approximately £1 per copy.
-Set texts are: Macbeth (Shakespeare), A Christmas Carol (Dickens) and An Inspector Calls (Priestley) OR Lord of the Flies (Golding).
+Set texts are: Macbeth (Shakespeare), A Christmas Carol (Dickens) and An Inspector Calls (Priestley).

 KS5